swaptacular/swpt_accounts/README.md

       different accounts to be located on different database servers (sharding).

-* A running RabbitMQ server instance which is responsible for queuing local database tasks (chores).
+* A RabbitMQ server instance which is responsible for queuing local database tasks (chores).
 This can be the same RabbitMQ server instance that is used for brokering Swaptacular Messaging Protocol messages, but it does not need to be the same.
 For example, when different accounts are located on different database servers, it can